spress/spress.yosymfony.com/src/content/docs/2.0/configuration.md

             <td>boolean</td>
             <td markdown="1">
-                Set to `true` in case of you want to preserve the title extracted from the filename path over the Frontmatter title attribute.
+                Set to `true` in case of you want to preserve the title extracted from the filename path over the Front matter title attribute.
                 See [issue #47](https://github.com/spress/Spress/issues/47).
             </td>
         </tr>